 STP issue was in news recently because of a tussle between the government and the apartment owners.
 Following a National Green Tribunal (NGT) order, the Government made it mandatory for even older apartment complexes to have STPs in their premises and added a penalty for failing to follow it.
 Following protests, the government stepped back and suspended the penalty clause for retrospective STPs.

 But with these three deaths, questions about what goes into the maintenance of the STPs are in focus that go beyond just setting up these systems.
 “To begin with there is no set standard by the Karnataka State Pollution Control Board (KSPCB) on approved technologies for STPs.
 If you are an apartment complex and submit a proposal for an STP, which can range from batch reactors to septic tanks, it will be approved.
 There are no defined parameters on what kind of technology needs to be employed in proportion to the the scale.” says Dr Ananth Kodavasal, of EcoTech Engineering Consultancy.

-In 2012, the KSPCB commissioned a study on the effectiveness of the various technologies available and the presentation outlined the details of each of them (embed the presentation which is available in the drive) “I personally vouch for the Classical Conventional Technology over the others and have repeatedly told the KSPCB the same.
+In 2012, the KSPCB commissioned a study on the effectiveness of the various technologies available and the presentation outlined the details of each of them.
+“I personally vouch for the Classical Conventional Technology over the others and have repeatedly told the KSPCB the same.
 They haven’t heard me out.” says Dr Ananth.

 It’s all about STP design

 Moving away from the debates of technology to safety, a basic working STP follows a sequence of operations before releasing treated water.